Penalties for Entities Misusing Aadhaar Identity Information

 Financial Penalties: Paying a Heavy Fine

 Organisations that misuse Aadhaar details can face substantial financial penalties.
 For a first offence, an organisation might be fined up to ₹1 crore.
-If the misuse continues, they could face an additional fine of ₹10 lakh for each day the offence carries on.
+If the misuse continues, they could face an additional fine of ₹10 lakh for each day the offence persists.
 Individuals found guilty of certain offences, such as unauthorised use of identity information, can also face fines, for example, up to ₹10,000.
-These fines are meant to be a strong deterrent, making sure organisations take their responsibilities very seriously.
+These fines are meant to be a strong deterrent, emphasizing the critical importance for organisations to take their responsibilities seriously.

 Other Actions Against Wrongdoers